-From NPR News, it's ALL THINGS CONSIDERED.
+It's ALL THINGS CONSIDERED from NPR News.
 I'm Audie Cornish.

 ROBERT SIEGEL, HOST: